 HARRISBURG, Pa., Oct.
-26, 2012 /PRNewswire-USNewswire/ -- With Halloween just around the corner, trick-or-treaters are getting ready to rake in the candy.
+14, 2011 /PRNewswire-USNewswire/ -- With Halloween just around the corner, trick-or-treaters are getting ready to rake in the candy.
 While brushing twice a day and visiting the dentist every six months are preventive measures, children's teeth also benefit by limiting the candy they consume.
-This Halloween, the Pennsylvania Dental Association (PDA) encourages children to donate some of their candy to the Halloween Candy Buyback Program.
+This Halloween the Pennsylvania Dental Association (PDA) encourages children to donate some of their candy to the Halloween Candy Buyback Program.

 Currently, global sugar consumption for kids is at 50 million tons per year.
-Sugar is the fuel that causes tooth decay, which is the most common chronic disease in children.
-The good news is that tooth decay is preventable.
 PDA encourages parents to be mindful of the amount of candy their children consume and be aware of the damage too much candy can do to young teeth.

 The Halloween Candy Buyback Program teaches children about service and giving back.
 Our men and women in uniform especially enjoy receiving packages from home during the holidays.
-In 2010, 122,000 pounds of candy was collected and sent to the troops.
-2011 proved to be a record-breaking year as 125 tons of candy was collected.
-Halloween candy is a visible reminder of home and lifts soldiers' morale.
-They realize that children back home are thoughtful enough to donate candy to show their support.
+Last year, 122,000 pounds of candy was collected and sent to the troops.
+Halloween candy is a visible reminder of home, lifts morale and brings a smile to their face knowing that children are thoughtful enough to donate candy to show their support.